 - Add the cheese and herbs: Scatter the crumbled mozzarella and torn basil leaves over the salad mixture.
 Toss lightly to incorporate the fresh flavors without breaking the cheese.

-- Dress the salad: Drizzle the dressing over the salad gradually while tossing carefully with your hands or tongs to coat every leaf without bruising.
-Aim for a light, even coating that enhances each component.
+- Dress the salad: Drizzle the dressing over the salad gradually while tossing carefully with your hands or tongs to coat leaves without bruising.
+Aim for a light, even coating.

-- Garnish and serve: Plate the salad on chilled dishes.
-Finish with a generous sprinkle of toasted pine nuts and ribbons of Parmigiano-Reggiano.
-Serve immediately to enjoy the vibrant textures and bold flavors at their peak.
+- Garnish and serve: Plate on slightly chilled dishes.
+Finish with toasted pine nuts and ribbons of Parmigiano-Reggiano.
+Serve immediately.

 Chef’s Notes

-- If you prefer a milder dressing, reduce the balsamic vinegar to 1 tbsp and complement the acidity with a squeeze of fresh lemon juice.
+If you prefer a milder dressing, reduce balsamic to 1 tablespoon and add a teaspoon of fresh lemon juice for brightness without extra sweetness.

 Serving Suggestions